 Of course, there are also drawbacks to going in with an offer prior to auction.
 While an auction situation might seem scary, you can actually have them work in your favour.
 Meaning, there are drawbacks to going in hot early, rather than sitting back and strategically using the auction situation to your advantage.

-If you’re scared of laying all your cards on the table, submitting a pre-auction offer might be doing just that.
-If the owner doesn’t accept your offer prior to auction, this might actually influence their set ‘reserve’ price and fuel them to go for an even bigger result come auction day.
+If you're scared of laying all your cards on the table, submitting a pre-auction offer might be doing just that.
+If the owner doesn't accept your offer, this might actually influence their set ‘reserve' price and fuel them to go for an even bigger result on auction day.

 Despite having more room to negotiate the terms of the contract, submitting a pre-auction offer might reduce your wiggle room on the price.
 This is because you're essentially showing how interested you are in the property, which might leave you with little room to budge on the offer.